gyrogami logo

 Categories: Experiences and daily life; Commerce and business

 Setting up the work stations wasn't any easier than in cramped quarters.
-The shuffle this, lift that, reorganize those to access a piece of equipment was over.
-Now everything is out and ready to be used at any time, simultaneously if desired.
+However, the shuffle this, lift that, reorganize those to get to a piece of equipment was over.
+Everything is out and ready to be used at any time, simultaneously if desired.
 The openness was refreshing.

 Never did too much room or space seem like a problem.
 Until recently.

 A set of gold earrings arrived with one broken earwire and the other about to fail.
-Soldering would be dicey at best with an existing solder joint and pearls.
+Soldering would be dicey at best because there was an existing solder joint along with pearls.
 I repaired one but the second didn't work out so well.
 No biggie, remelt the whole shebang and start over.

 Melting, casting, rolling, and drawing worked out well.
 The exact metal content was unknown but it measured around 16 karat on my electronic gold tester.
 After finishing the main part, it was time to make earwires.
 They needed to be custom so I ditched my jigs and went freestyle.